Moore helps Lynx beat Liberty 78-72

-"I wasn't being tough enough to play defensively against a WNBA team.
-Everyone is very talented and you have to be all out every minute. ...
-When she put me back in I was ready to go.
-I didn't pout, stayed engaged.
+The Lynx star sat out most of the fourth quarter as her team rallied from a six-point deficit.
+She left with 5 minutes left in the period before re-entering with 56 remaining.
+Sylvia Fowles hit two free throws to give the Lynx a 71-70 advantage.
+Tina Charles answered with a basket to put the Liberty up 72-71 with 23.5 seconds left.

-With her team down by 72-71, Moore caught the ball at halfcourt out of a timeout, dribbled to the top of the key swished a 3-pointer through the net.
+After a timeout, Moore caught the ball at halfcourt, dribbled to the top of the key swished a 3-pointer through the net.

 Kia Nurse tried to respond for New York (0-2), but she missed a jumper and the Lynx (2-1) hit four free throws in the final 13 seconds to seal the win.
-Seimone Augustus scored 21 points to lead the Lynx (2-1).
+Seimone Augustus scored 21 points to lead the Lynx.

 Charles finished with 18 points and 12 rebounds for New York, which will play all but two games at the arena, which houses the Knicks' G-League team.
 The County Center is configured to seat 2,319 fans for Liberty games with the option to expand it to about 4,500.
 The Liberty drew an average of just over 9,000 last year when they played at Madison Square Garden.
 Friday's opener was a sellout.